bnovakovic/GameList_Converter/README.md

 ## Contributing
 If you would like to contribute to the project, either create the pull request, or contact me in the issues section.
 If you decide to create pull request, please make sure to follow S.O.L.I.D. and Clean Architecture principles.
-**Contact** me before spending a lots of time on big PR's just to make sure we are on the same page for the big new feature.
+**Contact** me by opening an issue before spending a lots of time on big PR's just to make sure we are on the same page for the big new feature.

 ## License
 This project is licensed under the [Apache-2.0 license](LICENSE).